ryanp8/gravity/README.md

 # Gravity Simulation

-Simulation of gravity using the Barnes-Hut Algorithm and C++.
+Simulation of gravity using Barnes-Hut Algorithm, improving time complexity from O(n^2) to O(nlog(n)).
 Bodies are visualized using SFML.
 When bodies are sufficiently close to each other, they collide elastically.

 ### Todo